Quantum Spacetime Phenomenology: Other Areas of UV Quantum-Spacetime Phenomenology

-for the description of the dynamics of matter (with wave function $\psi(t,\vec{r})$, inertial mass $M_I$ and gravitational mass $M_G$).
-Through interferometric studies of the type first realized by Colella, Overhauser and Werner~\cite{cow} it has been robustly established that the Earth's gravitational field is strong enough to affect the evolution of the wave function $\psi$ in observably-large manner.
-And more recently it has even been possible to establish~\cite{natureNeutron} that ultracold neutrons falling towards a horizontal mirror do form gravitational quantum bound states.
+describing the dynamics of matter (with wave function $\psi(t,\vec{r})$, inertial mass $M_I$ and gravitational mass $M_G$) in an external gravitational potential $\phi(\vec{r})$.
+Some of the most noteworthy results obtained within this framework are the interferometric studies of the type first set up by Colella, Overhauser and Werner~\cite{cow}, which established that the Earth's gravitational field is strong enough to affect the evolution of the wave function $\psi$ in observably-large manner, and the more recent evidence~\cite{natureNeutron} that ultracold neutrons falling towards a horizontal mirror do form gravitational quantum bound states.

-Some of the issues that have been most extensively considered by researchers involved in these studies concern the Equivalence Principle (as signaled by the adoption of separate notation for inertial and gravitational mass in Eq.~(\ref{epextra})).
-Interestingly some experimental results~\cite{cowEPviol} appeared to actually suggest a violation of the Equivalence Principle, although, after several years, those results remain unconfirmed.
+Of relevance here is the fact that some of the issues that have been most extensively considered by researchers involved in these studies concern the Equivalence Principle.
+This is signaled by the adoption of separate notation for inertial and gravitational mass in Eq.~(\ref{epextra}).
+In principle the gravitational mass $M_G$ governs the accrual of gravity-induced phases, while the inertial mass $M_I$ intervenes in determining the ratio between wave vector and velocity vector in the Galilean limit ($p \ll m$).
+And even for $M_G = M_I$ the mass does not factor out of the free-fall evolution of the quantum state (but for $M_G = M_I$ one at least recovers~\cite{onofrioviola} a complete identification between the effects of gravitation and the effects of acceleration).

-Recently the exploration of the Equivalence Principle in the classical-gravity limit has been reenergized, especially as a result of the realization that the study of neutrino oscillations may provide very powerful experimental insight.
-There are several different formalizations of the description of violations of the Equivalence Principle in the context of neutrino oscillations (see, {\it e.g.}, Refs.~\cite{gasperiniEP,dharamEP,halperinLeung,camachoEP} and references therein), all based however on the observation that gravity may induce neutrino oscillations if different neutrino flavors are coupled differently (thereby violating the Equivalence Principle) to the gravitational field.
-Considering for simplicity only two neutrino flavors one might be confronted with a situation in which the diagonal basis $(\nu_1,\nu_2)$ for coupling to gravity is different from the $(\nu_e,\nu_\mu)$ flavor basis~\cite{gasperiniEP,halperinLeung}

-If the coupling to gravity is not universal then~\cite{gasperiniEP,halperinLeung} different neutrinos will undergo different gravitational time delays when passing through the same gravitational potential.
-This in turn would provide different neutrinos with different phase shifts, which could generate $\nu_e \leftrightarrow \nu_\mu$ oscillations as a result of the difference between the $(\nu_1,\nu_2)$ and the $(\nu_e,\nu_\mu)$ bases.

-It should be stressed that these violations of the Equivalence Principle lead to neutrino oscillations even for massless neutrinos.
-If the neutrinos have mass (as now rather robustly suggested by particle-physics experiments) then a conventional (Equivalence-Principle compatible) oscillation mechanism could take effect, and this must be taken into account~\cite{halperinLeung} when transforming neutrino-oscillation data into constraints (or evidence for) Equivalence-Principle violation.